pszemraj/ai-msgbot/README.md

   - every **message** is a line in the file.
 A message can contain multiple sentences (dataset dependent)
   - every message is preceded by a line with the **speaker pseudo-label**
   - every message is followed by an empty blank line (_this is somewhat arbitrary_)
   - messages _by "conversation"_ are in chronological order.
-Conversations themselves do not have to be in order.
+Conversations themselves.
+The order of conversations does not matter.
-- when training the model, it is fed text data in this format.
-The model learns to predict the next N tokens (~words) based on the previous N tokens and starts to learn the structure.
+- text data in this format is fed when training the model.
+It learns to predict the next N tokens (~words) based on the previous N tokens and starts to understand the structure of the conversation (response types, emphasis, etc.)
-- when running the model, it is fed text data in this format.
-As we know what format the model _should_ be in, we can use this knowledge to extract a single message response to arbitrary input.
+- Text data in the same format is used when `predict`-ing text as a chatbot as well.
+We know the expected output format and can use this knowledge to extract a single message response to arbitrary input.

-Example:
+_Example Dialogue Script_:

     Person Alpha:
     So what about the tennis racket?